 Advantages of React:

-- Flexibility: React allows react developers to use it in combination with other libraries or frameworks.
+- Flexibility: React allows React developers to use it in combination with other libraries or frameworks.
 It doesn’t prescribe how you should build your app, giving you the freedom to choose supporting tools like routing and state management.

 - Reusable Components: React app developers can build encapsulated components that manage their state and compose them to create complex UIs.